tmfg/digitraffic-catalog/ext/ckanext-entraid_authenticator/README.md

     pytest --ckan-ini=test.ini

-## Releasing a new version of ckanext-entraid_oidc
+## Releasing a new version of ckanext-entraid_authenticator

 If ckanext-digitraffic_theme should be available on PyPI you can follow these steps to publish a new version: